-A.4 Bottle bans
+Bottle bans

 Glass bottles may be used as weapons inflicting more serious harm during incidents of disorder.
-A condition can be applied preventing sales of drinks in glass bottles for consumption on the premises.
+A condition can prevent sales of drinks in glass bottles for consumption on the premises.

-A condition requiring that no sales of beverages in glass bottles for consumption on the premises might include the following elements:
+A condition requiring that no sales of beverages in glass bottles for consumption on the premises could include the following elements: